 Arbitration and Cheques Dishonour:

 If any party to the arbitration institutes any legal proceeding against the other party on any matter agreed upon in the agreement, Section 7 of the Arbitration Act 2001 states that whatever the current law in force directs, they will be treated as non-obstante clause and the court shall not have jurisdiction to hear any other legal proceedings other than the provisions of the Arbitration Act 2001.

 Negotiable Instruments Act 1881 and Arbitration Act 2001:

-A party to an agreement cannot file a writ petition at the High Court Division if the agreement contain clear guidelines for the settlement of dispute; Md.
+A party to an agreement cannot file a writ petition at the High Court Division if the agreement contains clear guidelines for the settlement of the dispute; Md.
 Mobarak Hossain v The State and others [2011 (XIX) BLT (HCD) 54,60].

-Arbitration proceeding is a civil proceeding and as such, because of pendency of an arbitration proceeding it is not proper to quash a prosecution under section 138 of the N.I Act; Sri Krishna Agencies v State 2009 Cr LJ 787(SC).
+An arbitration proceeding is a civil proceeding and as such, because of the pendency of an arbitration proceeding it is not proper to quash a prosecution under section 138 of the N.I Act; Sri Krishna Agencies v State 2009 Cr LJ 787(SC).

-The High Court Division in Mohammad Majharul Hoque Munsur v Mir Kashim agreed that arbitration proceeding and section 138 prosecution can runat the same time without any form of legal barrier.
+The High Court Division in Mohammad Majharul Hoque Munsur v Mir Kashim agreed that arbitration proceedings and section 138 prosecution can run at the same time without any form of a legal barrier.
 [Shahnewaz Akhand v The State, 19 BLT (HCD) 349].

 Phone:+8801700920980. +8801947470606.
 Address: House 39, Road 126 (3rd Floor) Islam Mansion, Gulshan 1, Dhaka.